Nemuro Peninsula Chashi Ruins

 How do I get to Nemuro Peninsula Chashi Ruins?

 The nearest station is Nemuro Station (JR Nemuro Main Line — terminus).
-It is approximately a 60-minute walk from the station.
+From there it is about 60 minutes on foot.
 City bus from Nemuro Station to Onnemoto area (approx. 20 min).
 Scattered chashi sites require a car or bicycle to visit multiple locations.
 Rental cars available in Nemuro city.
-Parking: Small parking areas at major chashi sites including Onnemoto.
-Unpaved in some locations.
-Accessible with a JR Pass.

 How much does Nemuro Peninsula Chashi Ruins cost to enter?